dolittle/Runtime/Documentation/Concepts/overview.md

 {{< /alert >}}

 ### Multi-tenancy
 Multi-tenancy means that a single instance of the software and its supporting infrastructure serves multiple customers.
-Dolittle supports multi-tenancy by separating the event stores for each tenant so that each tenant can only its own data.
+Dolittle supports multi-tenancy by separating the event stores for each tenant so that each tenant only has access to its own data.

 This diagram shows a microservice with 2 tenants, each of them with their own resources.